lyoungblood/realtime-web-analytics-workshop/module-1/README.md

 </p></details>

-## 3. Configure the Kinesis Agent on the AutoScaling Group of Web Servers
+## 4. (Optional) Review how the Kinesis Agent was configured on the AutoScaling Group of Web Servers

+### Note: There is no need to make any of these edits; you are simply reviewing them to see what changed.

 Every AutoScaling Group has a Launch Configuration that is used to configure the EC2 instances when they are launched.
-During this next step, you'll modify the existing Launch Configuration in the CloudFormation template, configuring the Kinesis agent to install, start automatically on boot, and stream Apache log events to the Kinesis Delivery Stream that we created in the previous section.
-You'll also need to modify the EC2 instance IAM role to give the EC2 instances permission to send events to the Kinesis Delivery Stream.
+In these code changes, we modified the existing Launch Configuration in the CloudFormation template, configuring the Kinesis agent to install, start automatically on boot, and stream Apache log events to the Kinesis Delivery Stream that we created in the previous section.
+We also modified the EC2 instance IAM role to give the EC2 instances permission to send events to the Kinesis Delivery Stream.

 <details>
-<summary><strong>Edit the CloudFormation template (expand for details)</strong></summary><p>
+<summary><strong>AutoScaling Launch Configuration changes (expand for details)</strong></summary><p>

-1. In the CloudFormation template that you're editing from the previous step, go to line 333, which is where the `AutoScalingGroupLaunchConfig` resource definition begins.

-2. In the `Metadata` section, under `AWS::CloudFormation::Init`, `config`, `packages`, and `yum`, add a line that contains `aws-kinesis-agent: []` (be sure to use the same indentation as the line with `httpd: []`)
+1. In the LaunchConfiguration resource, in the `Metadata` section, under `AWS::CloudFormation::Init`, `config`, `packages`, and `yum`, we added a line that contains `aws-kinesis-agent: []`

 <details>
 <summary><strong>See this edit in context (expand for code)</strong></summary>